milleva/LyricMaster/README.md

 Features include parsing and analyzing songs.\
 Original design is for hip hop lyric analysis.

-### Parsing text files
+### Parsing songs from text

-Parses songs from strings.
 The frontend UI provides a text field to paste lyrics for analysis.
-Songs can also be parsed from`.txt` files in `/resources` folder using `lyric-backend.file-io.clj`'s `file->str` function (for repl users).
+Songs can alternatively be parsed from`.txt` files in `/resources` folder using `lyric-backend.file-io.clj`'s `file->str` function (for repl users).

 Can parse multiple songs from one file / string.